hyeok9855/gfn-smc-jax/README.md

-# Reinforced sequential Monte Carlo for amortised sampling
+# Reinforced Sequential Monte Carlo for Amortised Sampling

-This repository contains the code for the paper "[Reinforced sequential Monte Carlo for amortised sampling](https://arxiv.org/abs/2510.11711)".
+This repository contains the code for the paper "[Reinforced Sequential Monte Carlo for Amortised Sampling](https://arxiv.org/abs/2510.11711)" (ICML 2026 spotlight).

 This repository builds upon the [repository](https://github.com/DenisBless/variational_sampling_methods) of the paper "[Beyond ELBOs: A Large-Scale Evaluation of Variational Methods for Sampling](https://arxiv.org/abs/2406.07423)" by Denis Blessing et al. (2024).
 We correct the GFlowNet implementation of the original repository and incorporate sequential Monte Carlo to it.